 Premium revenue is recognized on a pro-rata basis over the terms of the policies in proportion to the amount of insurance protection provided.
 Premium revenue includes installment and other fees for services which are recognized in the periods in which the services are rendered.
 Unearned premiums represent the portion of the written premium related to the unexpired policy term.
 Unearned premiums are predominantly computed monthly on a pro-rata basis and are stated gross of reinsurance deductions, with the reinsurance deduction recorded in other assets.
 The Company evaluates its unearned premiums periodically for premium deficiencies by comparing the sum of expected claim costs, unamortized acquisition costs and maintenance costs, partially offset by investment income, to related unearned premiums.
 To the extent that any of the Company's lines of insurance business become unprofitable, a premium deficiency reserve may be required.
-Net premiums written, a statutory measure designed to determine production levels, were \$3.73 billion, \$3.50 billion, and \$3.22 billion in 2019, 2018, and 2017, respectively.
+Net premiums written, a statutory measure designed to determine production levels, were \$3.61 billion, \$3.73 billion, and \$3.50 billion in 2020, 2019, and 2018, respectively.
+The Company's net premiums written in 2020 were reduced by approximately \$128 million due to premium refunds and credits to its eligible policyholders associated with the "Mercury Giveback" program for reduced driving and business activities following the outbreak of the COVID-19 pandemic.